Rob-Homan/franz-transip/README.md

   * Windows: `%appdata%/Franz/Plugins`
   * Linux: `~/.config/Franz/Plugins`
   * _Alternatively: Go to your Franz settings page, scroll down to the bottom and you will see an option to "Open the Franz plugin directory"_
-3. Copy the `toggl` folder into the plugins directory
+3. Copy the 'transip' folder into the plugins directory
 4. Restart Franz